 The finding that positive reactivity extends to related pairs in pure lists provides important insights regarding JOL reactivity effects.
 Regarding the changed-goal hypothesis, Mitchum et al. (2016) proposed that reactivity occurs whenever metacognitive evaluations of pair difficulty produce shifts in study goals.
 However, this account cannot explain reactivity effects in pure lists, given that pure lists lack the easy/difficult comparison necessary to trigger a shift in study goals.
 Therefore, our pure-list reactivity findings are inconsistent with a changed-goal account.
 Concerning Soderstrom et al.’s (2015) cue-strengthening account, the extension of reactivity patterns to pure lists further supports the notion that reactivity is driven by relational encoding that is selectively applied to related but not unrelated pairs.
-As such, pure list reactivity findings observed in the present study are in-line with this account.
+Pure-list reactivity findings observed in the present study are consistent with this account.

 Beyond replicating reactivity patterns observed in Experiment 1, Experiments 2 and 3 provided novel comparisons by extending these findings to backward and symmetrical pairs, respectively.
 The extension of positive reactivity patterns to each pair type further demonstrates the importance of pair relatedness as a determining factor of reactivity.
 Furthermore, the extension of this pattern to backward and symmetrical associates—deceptive pair types in which relatedness cues are less likely to be available at test—suggests that reactivity on related pairs may also occur due to additional relational processing at encoding (see Maxwell & Huff, 2022).
 However, as the present study was not specifically designed to assess the role of relational encoding on reactivity, more work will be needed to fully test this account.

 Finally, in addition to testing for reactivity effects between list types, each experiment included an additional comparison group in which participants rated the likelihood of words co-occurring together.
 We included these groups to test whether reactivity patterns observed on non-metacognitive judgment in mixed lists reported by Maxwell and Huff (2022) would similarly extend to pure lists.
 Like JOLs, frequency judgments direct attention towards relational aspects of study pairs without explicitly instructing participants to employ a relational strategy at encoding.
 Additionally, this task used the same 0-100 rating scale as JOLs.
-Thus, the frequency judgment task resembled JOLs, but removed the requirement that participants forecast later recall.
+Thus, the frequency-judgment task resembled JOLs, but removed the requirement that participants forecast later recall.
 Across experiments, frequency judgments consistently showed reactivity patterns mirroring JOLs, such that frequency that these judgments provided a memory boost to related pairs but no reactivity when pairs were unrelated.
 Furthermore, like JOLs, frequency judgments were reactive regardless of whether participants studied pairs within mixed or pure lists.
 Thus, metacognitive processes induced by JOLs do not appear to be a requisite for reactivity to occur.